 The main responsibilities of an AE include:

-- Manage the review process, working with the EIC to ensure that manuscripts move through review and revision as efficiently as possible: identify appropriate reviewers, obtain reviews and make a recommendation to the EIC based on the reviews and the AE’s own assessment of the manuscript.
+- Manage the review process, working with the EIC to ensure that manuscripts move through review and revision as efficiently as possible: identify appropriate reviewers, obtain timely reviews and make a recommendation to the EIC based on the reviews and the AE’s own assessment of the manuscript.

 - Communicate with the corresponding author about manuscript revisions, reviewing the revised manuscript before making a final recommendation to the EIC.